AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47076-venmo-videos-cannot-be-played-on-the-storefront.md

 ---
-title: "ACSD-47076: Vimeo videos cannot be played on the storefront"
+title: "ACSD-47076: [!DNL Vimeo] videos cannot be played on the storefront"
-description: Apply the ACSD-47076 patch to fix the Adobe Commerce issue where venmo videos cannot be played on the storefront
+description: Apply the ACSD-47076 patch to fix the Adobe Commerce issue where [!DNL Vimeo] videos cannot be played on the storefront
 ---

-# ACSD-47076: Vimeo videos cannot be played on the storefront
+# ACSD-47076: [!DNL Vimeo] videos cannot be played on the storefront

-The ACSD-47076 patch solves/fixes the issue where venmo videos cannot be played on the storefront.
+The ACSD-47076 patch fixes the issue where [!DNL Vimeo] videos cannot be played on the storefront.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.21 is installed.
 The patch ID is ACSD-47076.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions